daleao/sdv/Professions/README.md

 <font size="2">
 <details>

 Allows harvesting iridium-quality crops, normally only possible with Deluxe Fertilizer.
-Chance is equivalent to half of the chance with Deluxe Fertilizer, which means that fertilizers are **by no means** obsolete.
+Chance is equivalent to half of the chance with Deluxe Fertilizer, which means that **fertilizers are by no means obsolete**.
 Note that quality is determined only on the moment of harvest; planted crops have no quality, which means the perk will apply to crops planted before obtaining this profession.
 </details>
 </font>